nfdi4objects/n4o-graph-importer/README.md

 #### DELETE /terminology/:id

-Unregister a terminology and remove it from stage area and triple store.
+Unregister a terminology and remove it from stage directory and triple store.
 This implies [DELETE /terminology/:id/remove](#delete-terminologyidremove).

 #### PUT /terminology/